benosteen/RDFDatabank/README.txt

 src directory and all its files and directories:
     Set the owner as admin_user:www-data
-    Set the permission to 775 on all directories and everything under it Set the permission to 644 on all files apachelog directory and all its files and directories:
+    Set the permission to 775 on all directories and everything under it set the owner as www-data:www-data for src/data folder Set the permission to 644 on all files apachelog directory and all its files and directories:
     Set the owner as admin_user:www-data